-… and now a little about the subject behind the camera, for those who are interested, I share with you the following.
-Capturing moments as they are presented, photographing the truth in these moments, allowing us to preserve the memories, one moment at a time.
+Capturing moments as they are presented, photographing the truth in these moments, allowing us to preserve the memories – documenting moments in time, one moment at a time.

-Starting out in the desert sand dunes of Walvis Bay, AKA – 6 SAI, South West Africa for a nine week basic training and orientation program, after which, I was selected to attend an Elite Infantry School, in Oudtshoorn South Africa.
+Starting out in the infamous sand dunes of the Walvis Bay desert, AKA – 2 SAI, South West Africa (now know as Namibia) for a 9 week basic training and orientation program, after which, I was selected to attend the Elite Infantry School in Oudtshoorn South Africa.

-Once graduating from Infantry School, I was transferred back to South West Africa, ( now known as Namibia ), where I spent another year (1985) with the South West African special forces, training troops and participating in routine deployments on the South West African and Angolan border, where SWAPO guerrillas were attempting to infiltrate South West Africa through Angola.
+Once graduating from Infantry School at the end of 1984, I was transferred back to South West Africa, where I spent another year (1985) with the South West African Special Forces, (SWA-Spes) training troops and participating in routine deployments on the South West African and Angolan border, where SWAPO “guerrillas” as they were known, were attempting to infiltrate South West Africa through Angola.

-Spending whatever free time I had taking photos, my photography skills soon came to light, and as the only person with some camera equipment, I was commissioned to take ID style photos of the entire battalion.
+Spending whatever free time I had taking photos, my photography skills soon came to light, and as one of the only persons with some camera equipment, I was commissioned to take ID style photos of the entire battalion.
 This led to more and more private requests from fellow soldiers & troops paying (the cost of film and development) me to photograph them in their battle gear around the base camp, to send home to family and loved ones.

 In May 2013, officially became a US Citizen.